 Skip to main content

 In Java code, whether an expression may evaluate to null is often documented only in natural language, if at all.
-The goal of JSpecify is to permit programmers to express specifications (initially, just nullness properties) in a machine-readable way.
+JSpecify's nullness annotations let programmers express the nullness of Java code in a consistent and well-defined way.

 JSpecify defines annotations that describe whether a Java type contains the value null.
 Such annotations are useful to (for example):